Dancing Louisiana Style

 Live music venues and locations to dance in Louisiana

 Along the bayous of Cajun Country, you’ll find impromptu jam sessions with fiddles and guitars in most coffee shops, and if you ask nicely, they’ll throw in a couple of dance lessons, too.
-Learn the Whiskey River Jitterbug at Whiskey River Landing in Henderson, and then get a good night’s sleep before heading to Opelousas for Miller's Zydeco Hall of Fame and have a ball trying to keep up with those jamming zydeco beats.
+Head to Opelousas for Miller's Zydeco Hall of Fame and have a ball trying to keep up with those jamming zydeco beats.
 The town also hosts Music & Market, a free concert series combined with a farmers market on Friday nights in the fall and spring.

 In Lafayette, head to the Blue Moon Saloon for a wide variety of Cajun and zydeco bands who really know how to rock the joint!
 Since it’s opening in 2001, it’s become one of America’s premier venues for Cajun music and they boast that it is a meeting place for world travelers, families and artists to gather, dance and have a good time.